-Vanilla whipped cream, also called vanilla Chantilly cream, is the perfect topping to a dessert, ice cream or even a coffee drink.
+Vanilla whipped cream, also called vanilla Chantilly cream, is the perfect topping for a dessert, ice cream, or even a coffee drink.

 - Don’t let not having an electric mixer get in the way of making vanilla whipped cream – just use a good whisk and your arm – that’s what I used to do before I had a mixer!
 It makes you stronger and then you get to enjoy vanilla whipped cream, yum!

 - I use organic whenever possible, I find that it tastes better, I know it’s generally more expensive to buy organic but also it doesn’t have hormones, antibiotics, or toxic pesticides in it which is a good thing.
 For this recipe, I used Stonyfield Organic Heavy Whipping Cream.